roadsidemultimedia/Docs/customize/base-child-theme.md

 #### style.css ####

-To add custom CSS to the style.css file, we recommend **not** using the WordPress Editor, but instead use your FTP client which should be configured to work with your code editor when opening `.css`, `.html`, .`php files`.
+To add custom CSS to the style.css file, we recommend **not** using the WordPress Editor, but instead use your FTP client which should be configured to work with your code editor when opening `.css`, `.html`, .`php` files.

 When you open the style.css file in your code editor, you see the following: